Enforcement & signed intent

 No record, no action

-A gate in front of your systems — your own policy engine, or an off-the-shelf agent-governance toolkit — intercepts the consequential tool call and refuses it until a valid record exists.
+A notary matters most when the work actually stops to use it.
+Put a gate in the path of consequential automated actions - buying hardware, provisioning a user, moving funds - and the record becomes a precondition of the work, not a hope about it.
+The gate is yours: your own policy engine, or an off-the-shelf agent-governance toolkit.
+AGLedger never blocks your systems; it holds the signed record the gate checks.
+The gate intercepts the consequential tool call and refuses it until a valid record exists.
 The rejection is not a dead end; it is a directive the agent can act on.

 REJECTED: This action requires an accountability record.
 Create a record of this type using the AGLedger API, then retry this action with the record ID.